-- the switch QoS traps to QCU (System > SNMP) is activated (see SNMP on page 64); - the conditions for the generation of reports are set adequately (see Conditions and Thresholds for Report Generation on page 147).
+- the switch QoS traps to QCU (System > SNMP) is activated (see Section 3.3.9, "SNMP"); - the conditions for the generation of reports are set adequately (see Section 3.22.4.1, "Conditions and Thresholds for Report Generation").

 For details about QoS reports on OpenScape Desk Phone CP devices, see the HiPath QoS Data Collection V 1.0 Service Manual.